Murder of Maxwell Confait: Changes to British law

-After that report was published, Patrick Mayhew described the current state of British Law, absent reform, as harming both police and suspects.
-In a statement in the House of Commons in 1981, Mayhew said: "Both the police and the suspect are hampered by this state of affairs—the police because they may be obliged to operate in areas of doubtful or ambiguous legal authority and the suspect because his rights at any particular moment may be so unclear that he lacks any proper or practical legal protection."
+After that report was published, Patrick Mayhew described the current state of British law, absent reform, as harming both police and suspects.
+In a statement in the House of Commons in 1981, Mayhew said: "Both the police and the suspect are hampered by this state of affairs – the police because they may be obliged to operate in areas of doubtful or ambiguous legal authority and the suspect because his rights at any particular moment may be so unclear that he lacks any proper or practical legal protection."

 As a result of increased attention to police procedure, the Police and Criminal Evidence Act 1984 and the Prosecution of Offences Act 1985 were passed on a bipartisan basis, and the Crown Prosecution Service was established as well.

-Resolution of the murder
+Alternative suspect Douglas Franklin

 On 20 February 1980, Detective Chief Superintendent E.J.
 George and Inspector E. Ellison presented a report to the Director of Public Prosecutions identifying Douglas Franklin as Confait's murderer and Paul Pooley as a witness to the murder.
 Paul Pooley, the son of prisoners' rights organisation PROP founder Dick Pooley, said that he had witnessed Franklin commit the murder.
 While Franklin and Confait were both imprisoned at HM Prison Wormwood Scrubs, Franklin had acted as Confait's "lover/protector".
-Then-Attorney General Michael Havers ruled that since Franklin and Pooley would likely incriminate each other if the case was brought to court, neither would be prosecuted.
+Then-Attorney General Michael Havers ruled that since Franklin and Pooley would likely incriminate each other if the case were brought to court, neither would be prosecuted.

 The report concluded that the times of death estimated by both prosecution and defence experts were wrong, as they had assumed that rigor mortis was commencing at the time of the discovery of the fire.
 In fact, later evidence showed that Confait had been dead for over 48 hours and rigor mortis was wearing off.
 Two eminent forensic pathologists, Professors Alan Usher and Keith Mant, confirmed this conclusion, stressing that the discoloration of the organs of the body at the post-mortem indicated 72 hours had passed since death.

-George and Ellison's report also noted that it was likely that Douglas Franklin "would have emerged at an early stage as a major suspect" if the three boys had not been arrested and police assumed they were guilty.
+George and Ellison's report also noted that it was likely that Douglas Franklin "would have emerged at an early stage as a major suspect" if the three youths had not been arrested and police assumed they were guilty.

-Shortly after being interviewed by George and Ellison, Franklin committed suicide.
+Shortly after being interviewed by George and Ellison, Franklin took his own life.